-The Bank is aware of the importance of identifying and protecting its information assets, laying the foundations for minimizing exposure, and committing itself to continuously developing, establishing, maintaining, and improving the Information Security Management System.
+The Bank is aware of the importance of identifying and protecting its information assets, laying the foundations for minimizing exposure, and committing to continuously developing, establishing, maintaining, and improving the Information Security Management System (ISMS), in line with international standards (ISO/IEC 27001, NIST 800) and BCRA's regulations (Communications "A" 7724 and "A" 7783).

 In this regard, BNA has an "Information Security Policy" approved by the Board of Directors, subscribed by all employees, and applicable to all processes related to the Institution, whether internal or external.
 The purpose of this policy is to ensure integrity, confidentiality, availability, and auditability of information and to implement a reasonable level of protection of the Bank's assets.
-For this purpose, awareness-raising and training actions are taken on information security on an ongoing basis.
+For this purpose, awareness-raising and training actions are taken on information security on an ongoing basis, covering both employees and customers of the Bank.
 These Policies support the Information Security Management System (ISMS) that allows the processes involved to be maintained in a cycle of continuous improvement.

-The Bank has in place a security strategy including a set of tools, processes and persons devoted to promoting responsible use of technologies and avoiding loss by the Institution; implementing a program for protection of information assets in line with business objectives and initiatives; monitoring, preventing, and handling cyber-incidents in agreement with the current global context.
+The Bank has in place a security strategy including a set of tools, processes and persons devoted to promoting responsible use of technologies and avoiding loss by the Institution; implementing a program for protection of information assets in line with business objectives and initiatives; monitoring, preventing, and handling cyber-incidents in agreement with the current global context covering ongoing enhancement processes.